-How to Make Baked Turkey Meatballs
+How to Make Turkey Meatballs

 - Ground Turkey.
 While traditional meatball recipes usually call for a mix of different meats (sometimes up to 3!), this turkey meatball recipe keeps it straightforward with ground turkey only.
 Turkey is lean and mild.

-- Italian Seasoned Bread crumbs.
+- Italian Seasoned Bread Crumbs.
 Along with an egg, you need bread crumbs in meatballs to bind the meat and to keep the meatballs moist.
 I like Italian seasoned ones because they build in extra flavor without any extra effort.

 - Lazy Girl Basic Spices.
 Garlic powder, onion powder, dried oregano, red pepper flakes.
-Because sometimes I am hungry and I want to eat meatballs…without having to grate an onion or mince garlic for them.
+Because sometimes I am hungry and I want to eat meatballs…without having to grate an onion or mince garlic cloves for them.

 - Parmesan.
 Because meatballs are better with cheese.
 It’s true.
 Parmesan also helps to ensure the meatballs are moist.